I Don't Know Anybody Else

-"I Don't Know Anybody Else" was quite successful on the charts on several continents.
-In Europe, it made it to the top 10 in Austria, Finland (number two), France, Ireland (number two), Norway, Sweden, Switzerland and the United Kingdom, as well as on the Eurochart Hot 100, where it hit number five.
-In the UK, the single peaked at number four in its second week at the UK Singles Chart, on February 18, 1990.
-Additionally, it was a top 20 hit in Italy and West Germany, and a top 30 hit in the Netherlands.
-Outside Europe, it peaked at number-one on the Billboard Hot Dance Club Play chart in the United States and was a top 10 hit in Australia, where it peaked at number six and was awarded a gold record after 35,000 singles were sold there.
-In New Zealand, it went to number 25.

 Critical reception

 Upon the release, Larry Flick from Billboard stated that here, the "groove remains in trendy Italo-house vein with diva-styled vocals fueling the fire of tune's brain-imbedding hook."
 A reviewer from Cash Box wrote that the group "who surprised everyone by breaking out of clubs and onto the pop charts clocks in with its second single, driven by the same intense vocals and formidable house groove that skyrocketed its U.S. debut single, "Everybody, Everybody"."
 Bob Stanley from Melody Maker commented, "After Technotronic's hugely disappointing soundalike sequel, this is a far better proposition.
 But then it's from a far better source.
 And, no, the voice doesn't grate anything like as much and, as long as the public can put up with another dance record that has "touch me" as a hookline, this is a surefire Number One."
-Another editor, Andrew Smith, said it's "the one that lures me away from the bar time after time, with its powerfully compelling house rhythm and transcendent melody."
+Another Melody Maker editor, Andrew Smith, said it's "the one that lures me away from the bar time after time, with its powerfully compelling house rhythm and transcendent melody."

 Gene Sandbloom from The Network Forty felt that the song "has every bit the house power, but this time lead vocalist Katrin Quinol kicks off with an Annie Lennox intro that leaves you almost exhausted after four minutes."
 David Quantick from NME said, "It ain't 'Ride on Time' sadly, although a lot of other records this year are.
 It is fairly OK, even if it does boast a "Sample Free Mix" (this may be a joke).
 Main probs; not fast enough and lacking a loud woman shouting excitingly."
 Chris Heath from Smash Hits felt that it's "exceedingly similar" to "Ride on Time", and complimented it as "slightly brilliant".